hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 * You can run standalone members by downloading and running JAR files from the website.
 * You can embed members to your Java projects.
+* For development purposes, you can use our [Docker images](https://hub.docker.com/r/hazelcast/hazelcast/).

 We are going to download JARs from the website and run a standalone member for this guide.